stackbit-projects/online-shopping-mauritius-91057/content/pages/index.md

       value: Stackbit Libris Theme
       keyName: property
     - name: 'og:description'
-      value: The preview of the Libris theme
+      value: >-
+        Your guide to the growing sector of online shopping in Mauritius.
+We have tested and reviewed the best Mauritius online shops & delivery services.
       keyName: property
     - name: 'og:image'
       value: images/4.jpg